Land of Dreaming

-"Land of Dreaming" is a song recorded by German band Masterboy.
-It was the third single from their album, Generation of Love.
-The song was released in January 1996 and features female vocals performed by Trixi Delgado.
+"Land of Dreaming" is a song recorded by German band Masterboy, released in January 1996, by label Club Zone, as the third single from their fourth album, Generation of Love (1995).
+The song is written by band members Enrico Zabler, Tommy Schleh, Luke Skywalker and Beatrice Obrecht, and features female vocals performed by Trixi Delgado.
 Several remixes were produced for the various formats, two of them were mixed by Italian Eurodance act Cappella.

 The song reached number 12 in Germany and charted for 17 weeks.
 It was also a top-20 hit in Switzerland, Finland and the Netherlands.
 In France, the song was ranked for ten weeks in the French top-50 Singles Chart and reached number 22.
 On the Eurochart Hot 100, "Land of Dreaming" peaked at number 42.
-In 2006, it was re-recorded in a remixed version with Freedom Williams and Linda Rocco in featuring and this version is included on Masterboy's 2006 studio album, US-Album.
+In 2006, it was re-recorded in a remixed version with Freedom Williams and Linda Rocco in featuring and this version is included on Masterboy's 2006 studio album US-Album.

 Critical reception

-British magazine Music Week rated the song three out of five, adding, "The German techno outfit mellow out on a reggae-lite tune but show their true colours on an uplifting Cappella remix."
+British magazine Music Week gave the song a score of three out of five, adding, "The German techno outfit mellow out on a reggae-lite tune but show their true colours on an uplifting Cappella remix."

 Music video

-The accompanying music video for "Land of Dreaming" was directed by Jonathan Bate and was shot in Dessert Atacama, Chile.
-Bate also directed the music video of "Generation of Love".
+The music video for "Land of Dreaming" was directed by Jonathan Bate and was shot in Sierra Nevada, Spain in January 1996 Bate also directed the music video of "Generation of Love".